 On January 11, the California Public Utilities Commission voted unanimously to close down the Diablo Canyon nuclear generating station in San Luis Obispo by 2025.
 Diablo is the last operational commercial nuclear power plant in California, so when it closes, California will have closed its chapter of nuclear power as an energy source.
 California is often a leader on a wide variety of things, so let’s hope the rest of the world eventually follows California on this one.
 It is the right decision, not just for California, but for the world.

 California law forbids building more nuclear plants in the state until the federal government creates a long-term solution for dealing with the radioactive waste they produce, as if that is the only problem with nuclear power.
-Nuclear power imposes web of hazard on the world.
+Nuclear power imposes a web of hazard on the world.
 The problems begin with the extraction of uranium with all kinds of negative impacts to workers, communities, and the environment.
 Then there is the risky transport of radioactive material, and as we have learned more than once, hazards exist at operating nuclear facilities.

 In 2013 I learned though a chance encounter with a PG&E engineer first-hand about a few of these hazards that we don’t often hear about – and the costs associated with them.